-- 1 Software Version: 1.0.1 Web Page Version: 1.0.1
+1 Software Version: 1.0.1 2 Web Page Version: 1.0.1 3 SVN Revision: 2624

-- 3 SVN Revision: 2624 Webpage SVN: 2622
+4 Webpage SVN: 2622

-- 5 Run Time From Last Power Up [d h:m:s]: 0 22:19:23
+5 Run Time From Last Power Up [d h:m:s]: 0 22:19:23

-- Total Run Time [d h:m]: 6 01:02 6
+6 Total Run Time [d h:m]: 6 01:02

-- 7 Last Received Signal at [m-d-y h:m:s]: 02-01-17 14:20:12
+7 Last Received Signal at [m-d-y h:m:s]: 02-01-17 14:20:12

-- Network Sync Every [m]: 5
+8 Network Sync Every [m]: 5

-- 9 Worst Server: jp.pool.ntp.org
+9 Worst Server: jp.pool.ntp.org

-- 10 WiFi Signal Strength [dBm]: -37
+10 WiFi Signal Strength [dBm]: -37

-- Display [date time status]: 01-31-17 16:05:29 OK 11
+11 Display [date time status]: 01-31-17 16:05:29 - OK

-12 Troubleshooting 13 Home j
+12 Troubleshooting 13 Home

 - 1. Software Version Lists the software version for the main processing board of the clock. - 2.
 Web Page Version Lists the software version for the clock's web interface and network card. - 3.
 Firmware SVN Revision Lists the SVN number for the Firmware. - 4.
 Web Page SVN Revision Lists the SVN number for the Web Page. - 5.
 Run Time From Last Power Up Lists the amount of time that has passed since the clock started receiving power. - 6.
 Total Run Time Lists the total amount time that the clock has been powered since it was built. - 7.
 Last Received Signal at Lists the time and date when the clock last received NTP data. - 8.
 Network Sync Every Lists the number of minutes that pass between each time that the clock powers its transmitter to get NTP data. - 9.
 Worst Server Lists the number of the NTP server that has responded the least often when contacted for NTP data.
-See "Web Interface - Servers" to see the server address/domain associated with each number. - 10.
+See "Web Interface Servers" to see the server address/domain associated with each number.
+When using only 1 server, it will always be shown as the "worst server," as there are no other servers to compare its performance to. - 10.
 Wi-Fi Signal Strength Lists the signal strength between the clock and wireless access point or wireless router in dBm.
 The closer the number is to 0, the stronger the signal is. - 11.
 Display [date time status] Lists the date and time of the last instance where the display LEDs were tested, and whether or not the test was successful.
 This time will usually correspond to the last time that the clock was first powered on, or the last time that the Check Display button was pressed on the Troubleshooting page. - 12.
 Troubleshooting Takes the user to the Troubleshooting page.
 On this page, the user can have the clock check the display for errors, force a time synchronization update, or restore the clock to the factory default settings. - 13.
 Home Returns the user to the "WIFICONFIG" Home Page.